mehulagg/gitlab/doc/integration/jira/jira_server_configuration.md

    ![Jira group access](../../user/project/integrations/img/jira_group_access.png)

-The Jira configuration is complete.
 Write down the new Jira username and its password, as you need them when
 [configuring GitLab](../../user/project/integrations/jira.md#configure-gitlab).